 Adam's peak in Sri Lanka

 Adam's peak (Adam's Peak, Adam's Peak) or Sri pada (Sri Pada, the Sacred footprint) or Zamanlarda (Samanala Kanda butterfly Mountain) is a mountain peak with a height of 2243 m., lying on the West-Central part of Sri Lanka (see Adam's Peak on the map of Sri Lanka).
 Is one of the highest peaks of the island and one of the most important tourist attractions of Sri Lanka.
 Notable for the fact that in the period lasting from the full moon in December till the full moon in April brings together believers of all world religions.
 At this time performed a pilgrimage to the mountain to see the foot print left by the legend the God.
 Buddhists believe that the trail itself left Gautam Buddha, Hindu God Shiva, Muslims are expelled from Paradise, Adam, and Christians of St. Thomas.
 The Sri Lankan residents in Sri rise-fall is considered mandatory, with enough once in my life.
 Whatever it was, but every year there are thousands of people to touch their lips to the sacred imprint.
 The peak of pilgrimage is in January and February months.
 Tourists are also of great interest to see the sunrise on the Peak of Adam.
 Of special interest to lovers of scenery causes the right pyramidal shadow of the peak at dawn.
+But to see the sunrise and view from the top breathtaking views in all its glory, you need to be here during good weather, otherwise it will be hidden by haze and clouds.

 How to climb Adam's Peak